spokanelibrary/org/BUILDME.md

 the org chart
 ===
-List of roots files we touch in org
+aist of files we touch in org:

 * .gitignore
 * BUILDME.md